Natural Autism Support Logo

 Combining Treatments For Better Outcomes

 It's important to remember that one size does not fit all.
-That's why many healthcare professionals recommend combining different treatments for the best possible outcomes.
-By combining treatments, children with Autism Spectrum Disorder (ASD) can get a comprehensive autism treatment to suit their specific needs.
+That's why many healthcare pros recommend combining different treatments.
+It gives the best outcomes.
+By combining treatments, children with Autism Spectrum Disorder (ASD) can get a complete treatment.
+It will be more likely to suit their specific needs.

 It's particularly important to combine diet and lifestyle improvements with your chosen therapies.
-For reasons outlined above, health improvements can improve concentration, anxiety and other challenges that children on the spectrum often experience.
+For the reasons above, health improvements can boost focus.
+They can also reduce anxiety and other challenges that children on the spectrum often face.

-Complementary therapies and lifestyle changes can enhance any of the therapies you choose due to their ability to improve health.
+Complementary therapies and lifestyle changes can enhance any therapy.
+They do this by improving health.
 When your child's body and brain are healthier, it's much more likely that you'll get good results from other therapies.

 An added benefit of combining therapies is that you get a wider perspective.
 Each therapist has their own experiences to draw on.
 It's wise to take advantage of their experience and ask them questions and lean on them for advice.

-At the end of the day, the key to successful autism treatment is finding the right combination of therapies that work best for each individual and family.
+In the end, the key to treating autism is finding the right mix of therapies.
+They must work best for each person and family.

 It is important to remember that the goal of autism treatment is not only to reduce symptoms.
 It is also to help the person reach their full potential.
 This means focusing on strengths and abilities as well as challenges.